Whether it is B2C or Freight, ship from Singapore to Malaysia easily and affordably with Janio.Learn more

 They also come with private messaging features that allow buyers and sellers to converse and negotiate directly with each other.

 Such features are important because conversational commerce plays a key role in eCommerce conversion in Southeast Asia.
-This is especially true in Thailand, which is said to be the top country in Asia Pacific where people send the most messages to businesses on Facebook Messenger.
+This is especially true in Thailand, which is said18 to be the top country in Asia Pacific where people send the most messages to businesses on Facebook Messenger.

 Look beyond Facebook Messenger when choosing conversational commerce options, though.
 Hootsuite’s report shows that Line dominates in Thailand, while WhatsApp is preferred by Indonesians.

 Meanwhile, if you’re selling health & beauty products, take a look at each SEA country’s population age instead of doing a collective sweep of the region.
-For instance, Thailand’s population is ageing, with a median age of 37.7 years.
+For instance, Thailand’s population is ageing19, with a median age of 37.7 years.
 Compare this with Singapore’s 34.6 years, Malaysia’s 28.5 years, Indonesia’s 30.2 years, Vietnam’s 30.5 years, and the Philippines’ 23.5 years.

 You can thus tap into a demand for anti-ageing products in Thailand and Singapore.

-Keep in mind that many moms in Southeast Asia obtain information and recommendations from websites and chat groups dedicated to parenting.
+Keep in mind that many moms in Southeast Asia obtain information and recommendations from websites and chat groups dedicated to parenting22.
 It’s thus important to build credibility around your brand or your online store through various online channels.
 By doing so, you can gain consumers’ trust, even though you’re not a major player in the market.

 HKTDC also notes a growing demand for natural and hypoallergenic baby products.
 This is another opportunity for you to leverage the ‘made in Australia’ brand of natural and safe ingredients.